Description. Tube base Glue #1. Order Number: 611-007-91

 Instructions before use:

-- With historical tubes, the printing on the glass wipes off easily, and this greatly reduces the collector’s value.
-To prevent this, cover the glass with paper and put tape all over the paper, so the printing will stay undamaged.
-You can also put a small plastic bag over the glass, and tape this at the glass bottom.
+- With historical tubes, printing wipes off easily, and this greatly reduces the collector’s value.
+To prevent this, put plastic foil over the glass, and tape this near the glass bottom.
 Also tape the tube base from the side.
 So only the gap is left, to work on.
 It is much less work to prepare the tube like this, then having to clean it afterwards, and the risk damaging of the printing.

 - Get some strong elastic rubbers.
 You will need those during the process.

 - Mix the glue in the bottle, using a small screwdriver or an old chop stick.
-Glue#1 may look "bad" when you open the bottle, but just needs good mixing.
-Some particles are inside, it is normal.
-When mixing glue#2, this will become a fat compound.
+The glue may look "bad", when you open the bottle, with particles inside, but what you see is normal, the particles are needed.
+It just needs some mixing.

 - Only when the glue was completely absorbed quickly, you can repeat the above step only once.
 Don’t try to put as much glue inside the base as possible.

 - Wipe off excessive glue, but there is no need to perfectly clean it away.